Residency Routes

 Among these, the Antigua Citizenship by Investment program provides three avenues for obtaining citizenship through investment for overseas applicants: donations, real estate purchases, and business operations.

-If you choose the donation option, you can contribute to one of two public funds in Antigua: the National Development Fund (NDF) or the University of the West Indies Fund (UWI).
+If you choose donation option, you can contribute to one of two public funds in Antigua: National Development Fund (NDF) or University of the West Indies Fund (UWI).
 The minimum cost required is $240,000.

 For the business investment option, you need to make an individual investment of $1.5 million, or a joint investment where each participant contributes $400,000 to a business project worth at least $5 million.